giantswarm/harbor-app/README.md

 ```
 # appCR.yaml
+apiVersion: application.giantswarm.io/v1alpha1
+kind: App
+metadata:
+  labels:
+    app-operator.giantswarm.io/version: 1.0.0
+  name: harbor
+  namespace: abc12
+spec:
+  catalog: giantswarm-playground
+  config:
+    configMap:
+      name: abc12-cluster-values
+      namespace: abc12
+  kubeConfig:
+    context:
+      name: abc12
+    inCluster: false
+    secret:
+      name: abc12-kubeconfig
+      namespace: abc12
+  name: harbor
+  namespace: harbor
+  userConfig:
+    configMap:
+      name: harbor-user-values
+      namespace: abc12
+  version: 0.1.0

 ```

+And here is an example of configuration where we disable the TLS at the same time we add a fake domain to the core service.
+This is discouraged in a production environment but it helps for a quick installation, especially in on premises setups, where you can add a `hosts` entry to your local pointing the Load Balancer or proxy in front your installation.

+__Note__: Make sure you have an ingress controller deployment running to route the requests over different services.

 ```
 # user-values-configmap.yaml
+apiVersion: v1
+kind: ConfigMap
+metadata:
+  name: harbor-user-values
+  namespace: abc12
+data:
+  values: |
+    expose:
+      tls:
+        enabled: false
+      ingress:
+        hosts:
+          core: harbor.example.com
 ```

 See our [full reference page on how to configure applications](https://docs.giantswarm.io/app-platform/app-configuration/) for more details.